Syed2468/Portfolio/README.md

 ## Education 🎓

-- **Bachelor's in Artificial Intelligence and Data Science (2020-2024)**
+- **Bachelor of Technology (B.Tech) in Computer Science and Engineering (Artificial Intelligence and Machine Learning) at Hindustan Institute of Technology and Science**
+  - Expected in July 2026
-  - Achieved a GPA of 8.94
+  - Achieved a GPA of 8.20
-  - Coursework: Machine Learning, Data Science, Deep Learning, Big data tools and Techniques, Data Visualisation using Tableau, Data Structures and Algorithms (using C), Probability and Statistics in CS (Python), Linear Algebra for Machine Learning (Python)

-- **Deeksha PU College (2018-2020)**
-  - Achieved 92% (PCMB)
-  - Coursework: Physics, Chemistry, Mathematics, Biology
+- **Saraswathi Matric Hr Sec School**

 ---